devadathanmb/gitbm/README.md

 ## TODO
 - [ ] Add `recent` command with automatic branch tracking (because let’s face it, we all need this).
+- [ ] Shell completion (because typing is hard).
 - [ ] Fuzzy search (FZF) for `remove` and `delete` commands (because typing is hard).
+- [ ] Better CLI output
+- [ ] Better error messages
 - [ ] Add some tests, maybe... eventually.

 ## License
 This project is licensed under the GPL-3.0.
-See [LICENSE](LICENSE) for the details (because legal stuff is important, apparently).
+See [LICENSE](LICENSE.md) for the details (because legal stuff is important, apparently).